Back to Blog

 While values questions are the most critical section, remember they are only 5 of the 20 questions.
 You still need to answer at least 10 of the remaining 15 general questions correctly.
 A strong overall preparation strategy includes:

-- General knowledge — study all sections of the official guide, including Australia's people, history, government structure, and democratic principles.
+• General knowledge.
+Study all sections of the official guide: Australia's people, history, government structure, and democratic principles.

 For a complete preparation strategy, read our guide on how to pass the citizenship test first time.
-And if you want to test yourself with the most challenging non‑values questions, see our breakdown of the hardest citizenship test questions.
+And to test yourself on the toughest non-values questions, see our breakdown of the hardest citizenship test questions.

 Key Takeaways

-- 5 values questions, all must be correct — one wrong answer means automatic failure, regardless of your overall score.
+• 5 values questions, all must be correct.
+One wrong answer fails you, whatever your overall score.

-- 10 core values are tested — from individual freedom and dignity to tolerance and compassion.
+• 10 core values are tested, drawn from Our Common Bond Part 4, from individual freedom and dignity through to tolerance and compassion.

 Ready to Pass Your Citizenship Test?